ssnagin/ColdMirror/README.md

 # ColdMirror

-ColdMirror is a simple open-source application that uploads files to different cloud storages.
+ColdMirror is a simple open-source application that uploads files to different cloud storage.
 It will be developed as the final project of Samsung IT School Ivanovo.

 ## Small description